 The judgments in a few cases affected the confidence of people in the justice system.
 I do understand that such judgments did help in easing up political tension.
 But it is not worth trading it with the confidence of people, local and international, in the justice system as a whole.
 Political problems should be solved by political means….

 2008 also demonstrated the resolute will of the PAD to prevent and obstruct Thaksin’s return to power.
 The result was the seizure of major government buildings and airports, in the name of overthrowing the PPP government.
-In the next year, however, events would reverse, and soon enough it would be Thaksin’s supporters claiming this power to destroy a government by any means necessary.
+In the next year, however, events would reverse, and soon enough it would be Thaksin’s supporters attempting to unseat a government by any means necessary.